cgzirim/AirBnB_clone/README.md

 ## Description
 AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in the clone of [AirBnB](https://www.airbnb.com/)

-This version currently only implement the back-end console of the project.
+This repository contains the first version of the project to build a clone of the [AirBnB website](https://www.airbnb.com/).
+This version implements a back-end interface (the console) to manage the program's data, and currently only utilizes a file for it's data storage.

 ![airbnb](https://user-images.githubusercontent.com/88312276/175184273-15f61742-2189-4329-a75a-41cb39301e17.png)